ecg-icas/icas/src/source/reporting.rst

 Response
 ********************

-The response body of the API request is an array of Data (TODO: object describe? with start/end/rows/dimensions/metrics/enrichment) objects.
+The response body of the API request is an array of Data (TODO: object describe? with start/end/rows/dimensions/metrics/enrichment) objects, one for each of the requested `Time Ranges`_.
 Here is a sample response for the sample request above.

 .. literalinclude:: examples/metrics-response-v1.json